Frequently asked questions

 Is bulk billing available?

-Bulk billing is only available for senior citizens or upon presentation of a Commonwealth Government Health Care card at the Surry Hills clinic.
+Bulk billing is only available for senior citizens or upon presentation of a Commonwealth Government Health Care card.
 Bulk billing is only available between the hours of 9am - 4pm weekdays, and clients must bring a Mental Health Care Plan from their GP to their first session.
-There is no bulk billing available at the Barangaroo clinic.

 Does Medicare offer a rebate?